 -

 Engage in Regular Exercise: Exercise stimulates mitochondrial biogenesis, the process by which cells create new mitochondria.
 Since mitochondria are the powerhouses of the cell, increasing their number can significantly boost ATP production.
 Aim for at least 150 minutes of moderate-intensity exercise or 75 minutes of vigorous-intensity exercise per week.
-However, avoid overtraining, as this can lead to oxidative stress and impair mitochondrial function.
+Even so, avoid overtraining, as this can lead to oxidative stress and impair mitochondrial function.
 A balanced approach that combines regular exercise with adequate rest is key to optimizing ATP production.

 -